TEFL Course Schedule & Assessment

 - Receptive Skills: Reading.
 Receptive reading skills work on the same basic principles as listening skills.
 Extensive reading involves the development of a student’s reading and comprehension skills outside of the classroom.
-Extensive reading is learner motivated, and generally for personal enjoyment.
+Extensive reading is learner motivated and generally for personal enjoyment.
 Intensive reading generally involves activities that are strictly planned and controlled by the teacher within the classroom.

 - Receptive Skills: Listening.
 Receptive skills are the ways in which we process information from the discourse we see and hear.
 In this chapter, we discuss bottom-up and top-down approaches to both listening and reading.
 Also, the differences between extensive and intensive learning are covered.
 Extensive listening is student orientated and self-motivated/autonomous listening to English material.
 Where conversely, intensive listening is teacher-directed and in a strictly controlled environment.

 - Productive Skills: Speaking.
-To promote ﬂuency in the classroom, the teacher needs to play a number of different roles in the classroom to maximize participation in speaking activities.
+To promote ﬂuency in the classroom, the teacher needs to play several different roles in the classroom to maximize participation in speaking activities.
 Here we discuss the techniques a TEFL teacher can utilize in order to improve ﬂuency, language processing, and the transition from structural to functional English.
 Also covered are the four major difﬁculties students encounter when speaking a foreign language.

 - Productive Skills: Writing.
-Apart from the obvious differences in grammar, vocabulary, and sentence formation - the written text has a number of points of differentiation to speaking the English language.
-There are issues of the letter, word, and text formation: manifested by handwriting, spelling, layout, and punctuation.
+Apart from the obvious differences in grammar, vocabulary, and sentence formation - the written text has a number of points of differentiation from speaking the English language.
+There are issues of letter, word, and text formation: manifested by handwriting, spelling, layout, and punctuation.
 In this component of the text, we discuss ways to improve writing skills with a variety of different techniques.